Antoine Viviani: Career

-In 2015, Antoine Viviani produced and directed In Limbo, a documentary essay telling the story of a digital spirit, performed by the French-Canadian writer Nancy Huston, dissolving into the memory of the Internet.
+In 2015, Viviani produced and directed In Limbo, a documentary essay telling the story of a digital spirit, performed by the French-Canadian writer Nancy Huston, dissolving into the memory of the Internet.
 The film stages Internet founding fathers and visionaries Gordon Bell, Brewster Kahle, Cathal Gurrin, and Ray Kurzweil among many others, filmed as ghosts, using a special volumetric depth camera.
 An interactive online shortened version, In Limbo Interactive, was released by Arte and the NFB on a specific web-platform, where the viewer could connect its own data.
 The film premiered in Nov.
 2015 as part of the international competition of CPH:Dox in Copenhagen and received several awards.

-In 2019, Antoine Viviani created with Pierre Alain Giraud the location-based immersive art installation Solastalgia.
+In 2019, Viviani created with Pierre Alain Giraud the location-based immersive art installation Solastalgia.
 Wearing a specific AR equipment, a group of 10 people explores a 400 square meter landscape of a deserted, post apocalyptic future where the last generations have decided to transform into ghosts, thanks to a machine, repeating the same gestures over and over again, haunting the planet forever.
-Antoine Viviani has said to have been largely inspired by Adolfo Bioy Casares’ The Morel Invention to write the experience.
+Viviani has said to have been largely inspired by Adolfo Bioy Casares’ The Morel Invention to write the experience.
 Icelandic visual artist Gabriela Fridriksduttir, composer Valgeir Sigurdson and choreographer Erna Omarsdottir collaborated on the piece.
 Solastalgia got selected in the 2020 New Frontier selection of the Sundance Film Festival and was exhibited at Champs Libres museum in Rennes, France, and at The National Gallery of Iceland in June 2020.